 During times of chaos, readjustment, and a preponderance of fear, it can be difficult to maintain routines of happiness.
 Such as, listening to new music.
 Though some of the artists who were scheduled to release albums this spring have cancelled, several have seized the moment to deliver fresh singles, perform private concerts over livestream, and even drop entire albums.

 We understand: during times of stress, new music releases aren’t top priority.
 It might even feel unnatural to listen to, or even think about music right now.
-But for those of you who need songs to turn to, who could benefit from hearing their favorite artists: We’re here with the recent releases, the music you (almost) missed.
+But for those of you who need songs to turn to, who could benefit from hearing their favorite artists: We’re here with the Latest Music Releases, new albums and singles you (almost) missed.

 Teyana Taylor: The Album